HealthIndicators/js-api/README.md

 available on the [HIW Developers site](http://localhost:5000/HIW-Developers/Examples).

 ##Reporting Issues
 If you come across any issues while using the JS API or if something is not clear, please [contact HIW Support](mailto:healthindicators@cdc.gov).
+Bugs and suggestions [may also be logged on Github](https://github.com/HealthIndicators/js-api/issues).